canonical/vanilla-monorepo/README.md

 ## Notes for developers

-- To clean dependencies and built artifacts, run `bun run special:clean`, which resolves to `rm -rf node_modules .nx`.
-In some cases, you might want to reset the build output of packages with `rm -rf ./**/dist`.
+- To clean dependencies and build cache artifacts, run `bun run special:clean` (which resolves to `rm -rf node_modules .nx`).
+- In some cases, you might want to additionally remove package builds with `rm -rf ./**/dist`.